joeldipops/TransferBoy/docs/TransferPakReference.md

 #### Bits 2 & 3
 These bits are used to detect if the cartridge has been reset.
 I gather that 'resetting' the cartridge involves setting the access mode to 0 and then to 1 again.
 After a byte with these bits set has been read, they will be reset again.

+I believe that **Bit 2** indicates that the cartridge is currently in the process of being reset, whereas **Bit 3** indicates that it is either resetting or was reset in the recent past.

 The cen64 source will set bit 2 if this is the first time reading from 0xB000 after bit 0 is flipped.
 Otherwise it will be reset.
 My tests show different behaviour.